pfsense/docs/source/firewall/remote-firewall-administration.rst

 Use HTTPS
 ---------

-HTTPS should always be used to encrypt access to the WebGUI port.
+HTTPS should always be used to encrypt access to the webGUI port.
 Modern browsers may complain about the certificate, but an exception can usually be stored so it will only complain the first time.
 To use HTTPS then it will be necessary to enable it under **System > Advanced**, **Admin Access** tab, using the *Protocol* option in the **webConfigurator** section.

-Move the WebGUI to an Alternate port
+Move the webGUI to an Alternate port
 ------------------------------------

-Is is also a good idea to move the WebGUI to a non-standard, random port.
+Is is also a good idea to move the webGUI to a non-standard, random port.
 Just make sure to remember what it is!
 This does not improve the actual security of the GUI itself, but can potentially reduce the number of brute force attempts against it.
 It can still be found by scanners